wandb/codesearchnet/README.md

 ## Saving Models

-By default models are saved in the `/data/saved_models` folder of this repository, but this can be overridden.
+By default models are saved in the `/resources/saved_models` folder of this repository, but this can be overridden.

   ## Optional: WandB Setup

- You need to initialize WandB:
+ First, initialize WandB:

    1. Navigate to the `/src` directory in this repository.